Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 10. What we still can’t measure

-Two known gaps remain after Phase 5:
+Two known gaps remain:

 No fine-tuning baseline.
 All three judges are zero-shot.
 The natural comparison is Cosmos with LoRA fine-tuning on a 200-clip Waymo-labeled subset — based on similar literature, expect a 30-50 percentage-point lift on top-1 accuracy.
 The interesting question is whether fine-tuning also improves the calibration of $H(p)$ and AU, or whether the model just gets more confidently wrong.